Skip to content

 }'

 Batch size matters.
-Cross-encoders process query-document pairs.
-100 documents = 100 forward passes.
-Keep candidate sets reasonable (50-200).
+Cross-encoders process one query-document pair at a time.
+100 documents means 100 forward passes, so keep candidate sets reasonable (50 to 200).

 Latency vs quality.
-Smaller models (MiniLM) are faster but less accurate.
-Larger models (BGE-reranker-v2-m3) give better quality at higher latency.
+Smaller reranker models are faster but less accurate.
+Larger models like BAAI/bge-reranker-v2-m3 give better quality at higher latency.
+See Reranker Models for a comparison.

-GPU utilization.
-Reranking benefits from batching.
-The server batches concurrent requests automatically.
+GPU batching.
+The SIE server batches concurrent requests automatically, so GPU utilisation improves under load.

 Contact us